rjhoppe/homelab-ez/dozzle/index.md

 Dozzle is a lightweight, web-based log viewer for Docker containers.
 It provides a simple, real-time interface for monitoring container logs without storing any log data itself.
 It's incredibly useful for live monitoring and debugging of your containerized applications.

-## Notes

-A place for notes about the dozzle service.

 ## Docker Compose Configuration

 This is the configuration for the `dozzle` service.